Day 1 - Wednesday, 5th June 2019

 Income from all events held at Kew Gardens support Kew’s vital conversation, education and research programmes.
 We are proud to host BlueTech Forum 2019 in this historical and unique venue.

 Start the day by connecting with your peers over some freshly roasted coffee or English tea in the Nash Conservatory.
 BlueTech's team will be ready to welcome you and assist you in making those valuable business introductions.

-Paul will provide an introduction to the theme of this year's Forum: Managing Water Risks in a Circular Economy, before presenting highlights from recent research reports on fast-growth niche markets, rapidly evolving technology areas, and emerging crises and market drivers.
+Paul will provide an introduction to this year's Forum before diving into the highlights from recent research reports on fast-growth niche markets, rapidly evolving technology areas, and emerging crises and market drivers.

 08.50: Thought Leadership Roundtables

 Our thought leadership roundtable sessions are facilitated by our Technology Assessment Group (TAG), BlueTech Research Analysts and industry experts.